Content Warning: This article discusses methods for completing suicide.

 - Housing assignments

 - Observation intervals

-- Clothing, bedding and hygiene products
+- Clothing, bedding, and hygiene products

-This includes the immediate response to a suicidal situation and the provision of life-saving measures.
+Correctional staff should be trained and prepared to handle an immediate response to a suicidal situation and the provision of life-saving measures.

 The three most common types of suicide in correctional facilities are:

 Responding to any of these or other types of suicidal situations requires quick thinking and immediate action.
 No matter the type of suicidal situation to which correctional officers are responding, priority must be given to the safety and security of offenders and staff in the facility.

 When correctional officers directly observe or are made aware of a suicidal situation, they should be prepared to follow these basic procedures:

 - Call for backup immediately and notify the control center and shift supervisor via radio.